pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       will be replaced with MOF format.

     Options:
-      -l, --local-only                When traditional operations are used, do not include superclass properties in the
+      --lo, --local-only              When traditional operations are used, do not include superclass properties in the
                                       returned instances.
 Some servers may ignore
                                       this option.
 By default, and when pull operations are used, superclass properties
                                       will always be included.
-      -d, --deep-inheritance          Include subclass properties in the returned instances.
+      --di, --deep-inheritance        Include subclass properties in the returned instances.
 Default: Do not include subclass
                                       properties.
       --iq, --include-qualifiers      When traditional operations are used,